un33k/django-ipware/README.md

 This package is no longer maintained.
 Please use [python-ipware](https://github.com/un33k/python-ipware) instead.

-`python-ipware` is a newer package, with more advanced features.
-While this a Django specific package, `python-ipware` can be used with Django, Flask, etc.
+`python-ipware` is a newer package, with more advanced features and can be used with `Django`, Flask, etc.

 While this package is no longer maintained, it will continue to work as is.
 If you are using this package, you are encouraged to migrate to `python-ipware` as soon as possible.